stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 It is paramount that all of the above works smoothly in order to get nice and concise syntax when defining SQL expressions and commands.
-The good new is, that not a lot of complexity is involved here: Understanding how `fromString` works for `TColumn` as well as `Expr` - and both are implemented with the same techniques - makes everything else fall into place.
+The good new is that not a lot of complexity is involved here: Understanding how `fromString` works for `TColumn` as well as `Expr` - and both are implemented via the same technique - makes everything else fall into place.
-This is a tremendous improvement over languages such as Haskell, where a lot of typeclass magic I still don't fully understand is necessary to achieve similar results.
+This is a tremendous improvement (my personal opinion) over languages such as Haskell, where a lot of type class magic I still don't fully understand is necessary to achieve similar results.

 ### Resolving qualified Column Names in a Schema